tlvince/tlvince.github.io/_posts/2007-09-26-switching-to-ubuntu-linux.md

 ---
 title: Switching to Ubuntu Linux
 date: 2007-09-26
-abstract: A log of my Windows to Linux migration
+description: A log of my Windows to Linux migration
 ---

 If you haven't heard of Ubuntu yet, it's a flavour of Linux that's based on